 Intentionally, knowingly, or recklessly causing bodily injury to another person is considered “Assault Causing Bodily Injury” in Texas.
 This is often abbreviated as “ABI.”

 According to the Texas Penal Code, “bodily injury” means physical pain, illness, or any impairment of physical condition.
-If a person alleges that they are hurt, no matter how slight, or received visible or non-visible injury, that is sufficient to establish bodily injury for purposes of filing an assault charge against you.
+If a person alleges that they are hurt, no matter how slight, or received a visible or non-visible injury, that is sufficient to establish bodily injury for purposes of filing an assault charge against you.
 Alleged victims simply claiming discomfort or annoyance will not establish bodily injury sufficient for you to be convicted of Assault Bodily Injury.

 You intentionally cause bodily injury to someone when it is your conscious objective or desire to engage in the conduct or cause the result with respect to the nature of your conduct or to a result of your conduct.
 Basically, you meant to hurt someone and you acted in a way that hurt someone.